 Jobs for a Working Artist

 Notice I don’t say education.
-In the field of art you can have a Master’s level degree and not be any better artist than someone with no art education other than practice.
+In the field of art, you can have a Master’s level degree and not be better artist than someone with no art education other than practice.
 Education and skill level are two very different things.

 A beginner artist is someone who has not made a living with his/her art yet.
 They are at a place where they are working, practicing, doing art, but not selling very much yet.
 Even when a beginner starts to sell his/her work, they are still considered a beginner until their income level reaches a significant portion of their living expenses.
 A beginner can be 4 years old or 84.
 Grandma Moses was a beginner until she was 80 when she began selling art and making a significant income with it.

 Ever thought of working as an artist?

 I did a lot of window painting and face painting as a beginner.
 Many artists, including beginners, make excellent photographers because they have the creative eye and see things others don’t notice.
 The following are just a few of the jobs a beginning artist can get.